The authoritative independent voice of the UK food industry

-National Farmers’ Union (NFU) Scotland has renewed its call for improvements to Scotland’s public food procurement system following a co-hosted Procurement Roundtable.
+National Farmers’ Union (NFU) Scotland has renewed its call for improvements to Scotland’s public food procurement system following a co-hosted roundtable meeting.

 It has urged Scottish Government and other public sector organisations to adopt a ‘Scottish First’ approach that puts local farmers, crofters and growers “at the heart of public sector food supply”.